 Experimenting with new languages is a thrilling experience.
 Today, I dived into Ruby and Jekyll, the technology that is used to create this page.
 There is something extremely elegant about Ruby.
 I began doing the ruby koans, a collection of tests that teach you about the ruby language and offer satisfying feedback as you progress.
 I then worked my way through jekyll’s step by step tutorial and ultimately created this site.

 I intend this to be a personal blog documenting my web development and computer science journey.
 I am at the early stages right now.
-I took my first Computer Science class, Intro to Object Oriented Programming, at Bunker Hill Community College, way back in 2011, but fell off soon after.
+I took my first Computer Science class, Intro to Object Oriented Programming, at community college, way back in 2011, but fell off soon after.
 While I really enjoyed that class, and I think I was rather a natural, the field of computer science as a whole intimidated me, and I didn’t think I could cut it as a full-fledged programmer.
 At that time, I had declared “Web Design” as my major.

-Unfortunately, back in 2011, at Bunker Hill, the Web Design program was sorely lacking.
+Unfortunately, back in 2011, at the community college, the Web Design program was sorely lacking.
 Despite the advent of HTML5, professors were still teaching HTML4 and using old tools like Dreamweaver.
 I was put off from it, and dropped out for a few years.
 I focused on my job at a local liquor store, which was hugely satisfying and deserves its’ own post some day, but the store eventually went under.
 For a few years, I worked construction and furniture moving.

 Around 2018, my old injuries were catching up to me and physical labor was getting more difficult.
-I was also sitting on education benefits I had acquired from military service that I hadn’t used.
+I was also sitting on education benefits I had acquired from military service that had an expiration date.
 So I decided to go back to school.
-I declared Paralegal Studies as my major, intending to leverage Chapter 13, VR&E benefits, into a law degree.
-Around the end of 2019, I realized the program had changed and post-grad degrees were no longer on the table.
-For my last semester of my Associate’s, in Spring of 2020, I took Java Programming with Professor Haley, before I got my Associate’s in Paralegal Studies with High Honors.
+I declared Paralegal Studies as my major, intending to take it all the way to law school.
+But for my last semester of my Associate’s, in Spring of 2020, I took Java Programming with a great professor, before I got my Associate’s in Paralegal Studies with High Honors.

 I loved Java.
 I went overboard.
-Professor Haley offered a lot of space to go crazy.
+The professor offered a lot of space to go crazy.
 Here’s my midterm project.
 It’s a sort of art program, where you move triangles around to make interesting designs, and can save them as textfiles.
 Yea, it’s pretty ugly, but I managed to program the whole thing in Notepad++ with virtually no programming experience before that course, so I’m proud of it nonetheless.
 So I changed course and began pursuing Computer Science.
-In about a week, I will be beginning my Bachelor’s at the University of New Hampshire.
-In the meanwhile, I am consuming as much as possible!
+In about a week, I will be beginning my Bachelor’s.
+In the meanwhile, I am consuming as much as possible.
 This week, I completed many hours at freecodecamp.org and started this blog.
 I am thrilled at the prospect of working in a field that allows me to code.
 It feels as though the whole world is my oyster.

 This blog will serve as a record of my progress.
 I hope I will be able to elucidate pitfalls aspiring developers such as myself encounter, as well as methods I find to overcome them.
-I hope you enjoy reading.
+May you enjoy reading.